cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 and disseminating transactions is maintaining the order in which transactions arrive to the nodes, that is, a FIFO ordering.
 However, ensuring a strict transmission order over the network proves challenging due to inherent characteristics of the underlying communication protocols that causes message delays and potential reordering.
-Consequently, while Tendermint Core and CometBFT applications have always assumed this supposed ordering, the FIFO-ness of transactions is not guaranteed and is offered only as a best effort.
+Consequently, while many Tendermint Core and CometBFT applications have always assumed this ordering always holds, the FIFO-ness of transactions is not guaranteed and is offered only as a best effort.

 Beyond the apparent FIFO sequencing, transactions in the mempool are treated equally, meaning that they are not discriminated as to which are disseminated first or which transactions the mempool offers to the proposer when creating the next block.
 In practice, however, not all transactions have the same importance for the application logic, especially when it comes to latency requirements.
-Depending on the application, we may think on countless categories of transactions based on their importance and requirements, spanning from IBC messages, transactions for exchanges, for smart contract execution, for smart contract deployment, grouped by SDK modules, and so on.
+Depending on the application, we may think of countless categories of transactions based on their importance and requirements, spanning from IBC messages, transactions for exchanges, for smart contract execution, for smart contract deployment, grouped by SDK modules, and so on.
 Even transactions prioritized by economic incentives could be given a preferential treatment.
 Or big